viniciusdalastra/viniciusdalastra/README.md

 ### Developer Full Stack

-I worked with web development for public administration for over 8 years and I also carry out the architecture, design and development of payment gateway for e-commerce platform.

-I'm currently working on multiple projects at the same time, with the biggest being an omnichannel one.
-In this projects I use Typescript, Node.js, Nestjs, Angular, React, MongoDB and Postgres.
+I am an experienced full-stack developer with over 8 years of experience in web development for the governamental sector, as well as in the architecture, design, and implementation of payment gateways for e-commerce platforms.
+Currently, I am immersed in an omnichannel project, utilizing a variety of technologies such as Typescript, Node.js, Nestjs, Angular, React, MongoDB and AWS.

-I have a bachelor's degree in Information Systems and a postgraduate degree in systems analysis and development and also in Information Security.

-I am currently focused on improving my English level and increasing my knowledge with architecture and development using Typescript
+I hold a Bachelor's degree in Information Systems and a post-graduate degree in Systems Analysis and Information Security, providing me with a strong educational background.
+I am committed to continuous improvement and am currently focused on enhancing my skills in team leadership, as well as developing microservices-based systems with Node.js.

 ### Professional Experiences: